oVirt/ovirt-site/source/feature/sr-iov.html.md

 ##### setup networks

+*   edit passthrough network-attachment via setup networks (?).
+    -   setting boot-protocol on passthrough network is not supported (?).
+    -   setting custom properties on passthrough network is not supported.
+    -   sync passthrough network is not supported.
-*   <b>max_vfs</b>
+    -   <b>max_vfs</b>
         -   max_vfs is a new propery that will be added to host nic.
+        -   it configure the max_vfs value on the nic.
+        -   its value must be > 0.
+        -   changing this value requires reboot of the host.
+            -   if the max_vf value on the network-attachment is different that on the nic-network the nic will be marked as un-synced.
+            -   just after the user will reboot the host manually the nic will be marked as synced.
         -   it should be enabled just on nics that support sr-iov.
-    -   editing the propery
-        -   setting other value than 0
-            -   if sr-iov is not supported on the physical nic, the operation will fail with explanation error message.
-            -   limits the number of its VFs to max_vfs value.
     -   if the updated value is bigger than the max_vfs that can be supported by the physical nic, the operation will fail with explanation error message.
-            -   (open issue- consider having max_vfs and sriov_supported properties on the nic host, so the user won't have to wait for the error message to see there is a problem).
 *   <b>passthrough network</b>
-    -   can be attached just to sr-iov enabled nic (nic with max_vfs > 0 set on it).
+    -   can be attached just to sr-iov enabled nic.
     -   passthrough networks with and without vlan can co-exist together on the same sr-iov enabled nic.
     -   (open issue- since the configuration of the passthrough network will be applied just after starting the vm- are there any validation checks that need to be done in the setup networks stage to make sure there won't be any problem applying the configuration).
 *   <b>regular network</b>
     -   regular network can be attached to a sr-iov enabled nic (also if there are passthrough networks attached to it).
     -   the logic for the co-exsistence of regular networks on the same nic won't be changed- passthrough networks will be ignored in this validation.
 *   <b>label on sr-iov enabled nic</b>
-    -   (open issue- is it supported?)
+    -   same as for regular nic- just with the coexistence rules of passthrough networks.
-*   bonding of sr-iov enable nics- no supported (?).
+*   bonding of sr-iov enable nics- not supported (?).
-*   setting max_vfs on a bond- no supported (?).
+*   setting max_vfs on a bond- not supported (?).
-*   it is not possible to edit passthrough network via setup networks (?).
-    -   setting boot-protocol on passthrough network is not supported (?).
-    -   setting custom properties on passthrough network is not supported.
-    -   sync passthrough network is not supported.

 ##### run vm

 *   <b>scheduling host</b>
-    -   if the vm has passthrough vnic, the physical nic to which the vnic's network is attached to is being checked
+    -   if the vm has passthrough vnic, the physical nic to which the vnic's network is attached to is being checked.
-        -   if it has more than max_vfs running vms connected to its VFs the host is filtered out from the scheduling.
+        -   if it has the are no available VFs on the nic the host is filtered out from the scheduling.
     -   if all the hosts were filtered out from the scheduling the running of the VM will fail and an appropriate error message will be displayed.
-*   just on run vm the relevant VF will be created and configured with the network configuration values. (???)
+*   just on run vm the relevant VF will be configured with the network configuration values.

 ##### migration

-*   scheduling the host- same as run vm.
+*   scheduling the host- same as in run vm.
-*   the network configuration values will be set on the VFs of the scheduled host before the migration takes place. (???)
+*   the network configuration values will be set on the VFs of the scheduled host before the migration takes place.

 #### VDSM API